mathworks/hev-p4-app/README.md

 * MATLAB
 * Simulink
 * MATLAB Report Generator™
+* Stateflow®
+* Simulink Compiler™

 ## License
-The license for Simulation Dashboard For A Hybrid Electric Vehicle is available in the license.txt file in this GitHub repository.
+The license for Simulation App For A Hybrid Electric Vehicle is available in the license.txt file in this GitHub repository.

 Copyright 2021-2022 The MathWorks, Inc.